Priyanshu5437/iiitb_pipo1/README.md

 parallel in - parallel out shift registers, all data bits appear on the parallel outputs immediately following the simultaneous entry of the data bits.

 ### Descripton
 Shift registers are a type of sequential logic circuitry that are primarily used for digital data storage and temporary data holding in digital circuits.
 They are made up of a series of interconnected flip-flops, with each flip-flop's output becoming the input of the next.
 Most shift registers do not have any inherent internal sequence of states, and are driven by a common clock and reset simultaneously.
 There are five main types of shift registers: Serial In - Serial Out (SISO), Serial In - Parallel Out (SIPO), Parallel In - Serial Out (PISO), Parallel In - Parallel Out (PIPO), and bidirectional shift registers.
-Each shift register consists of a set of n flip-flops, where each flip-flop can store one bit of data.
-These registers perform two fundamental functions: data storage and data movement.

 Register
 • A set of n flip-flops.